OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

 Choice of the system
 --------------------

 It is possible to use GATE without using a system, but in that case, no information regarding particle interaction in the detector will be available.
-The reason is that the volumes where the *hits* (interactions that occur inside the detector parts of the scanner, see Users Guide V7.2:Digitizer and readout parameters) are recorded only for volumes belonging to a defined system (those volumes are declared as *crystalS*, *SD* for *sensitive detector*, see Users Guide V7.2:Attaching the sensitive detectors).
+The reason is that the volumes where the *hits* (interactions that occur inside the detector parts of the scanner, see :ref:`digitizer_and_readout_parameters-label`) are recorded only for volumes belonging to a defined system (those volumes are declared as *crystalS*, *SD* for *sensitive detector*, see :ref:`attaching_the_sensitive_detectors-label`).
 When the user is only testing a scanner geometry, the use of a predefined system is not necessary.
 But if the user wants to record information related to the particle history inside the detector, the geometry has to be associated with a system.
 This section explains the elements and rules to associate a geometry with a system.

 Geometry constraints
 ~~~~~~~~~~~~~~~~~~~~